Th4ntis/th4ntis.github.io/_posts/2023-05-15-Windows11-Machine-Setup.md

 ![](https://github.com/Th4ntis/CyberSecNotes/raw/main/.gitbook/assets/image%20(198).png)

-&#x20;and follow the steps.
+and follow the steps.
 Add in your domain name, sign in with Admin credentials, reboot, and ta-da!